-The management and employees in major functions of the Group have participated in preparing the ESG Report.
-They have assisted the Group to review its operations, identify key ESG issues and assess the importance of those relevant matters to our businesses and stakeholders.
+The management and employees in the ESG Task Force have participated in preparing the ESG Report.
+They have assisted the Group in reviewing its operations, identify key ESG issues and assess the importance of those relevant matters to our businesses and stakeholders.
 The Group has compiled a questionnaire with reference to the identified material ESG issues to collect information from relevant departments, business units and stakeholders of the Group.
 The following table presents the list of ESG issues and their materiality.

-Significance of Economic, Environmental and Social Impact
+Significance of Economic,

+Environmental and Social Impact

 ESG Issues High Priority Medium Priority Low Priority

+, , ,

-Pollution prevention and management ✓
+Pollution prevention and management ,

-Waste disposal management ✓
+Waste disposal management 1

-Resource management (electricity and water) ✓
+Resource management (electricity and water) 1

-Green working environment ✓
+Green working environment \checkmark

-Responding actions to climate risks ✓
+Responding actions to climate risks \checkmark

-Responsible employment practice ✓
+Responsible employment practice \checkmark

-Safe working environment ✓
+Safe working environment 1

-Disaster contingency ✓
+Disaster contingency 1

-Training and career development ✓
+Training and career development 1

-Prevention of child labour and forced labour ✓
+Prevention of child labour and forced labour 1

-Business partners management ✓
+Business partners management 1

-Privacy protection ✓
+Privacy protection 1

-Integrity and anti-corruption practice ✓
+Integrity and anti-corruption practice 1

-Quality of service provided ✓
+Quality of service provided ////

-Corporate community responsibility ✓
+Corporate community responsibility 1